Home » Homemade Sour Milk Biscuits

 • Baking Soda – Baking soda paired with the acids in sour milk are the leavening agent in this recipe.
 For best results use fresh baking soda.

-• Butter – When making biscuits you want your butter to be COLD.
+• Butter – When making soured milk biscuits you want your butter to be COLD.
 Cold butter ensures your biscuits will be tall and fluffy.

-• Sour Raw Milk – You can substitute soured raw milk for buttermilk.
-Do not use pasteurized milk that has spoiled milk!
+• Sour Raw Milk – If you do not consume raw milk you can substitute soured raw milk for buttermilk.
+Do not use pasteurized milk that has spoiled as this could be a health hazard.

 Egg Wash